On the concentration of certain additive functions

-\begin{rk} There is a heuristic argument which motivates Theorem\ \ref{main thm}.
-Assume for simplicity that the sequence $\{|f(p)|(\log p)^c:p\in\SP\}$ is decreasing so that the assumptions of Theorem\ \ref{main thm} are satisfied with $g(p)=|f(p)|$ for all $p\in\SP$.
+There is a simple heuristic argument which motivates Theorem\ \ref{main thm}.
+We demonstrate it in the simpler setting of Corollary \ref{main cor}, that is to say when the sequence $\{|f(p)|(\log p)^c:p\in\SP\}$ is decreasing.
 For every integer $n$, we have that

-Since for a typical integer $n$ the sequence $\{\log\log p:p|n\}$ is distributed like an arithmetic progression of step 1\ \cite[Chapter 1]{ht}, we find that\footnote{The symbol `$\lesssim$' here is used in a non-rigorous fashion to denote `roughly less than'.
+Since for a typical integer $n$ the sequence $\{\log\log p:p|n\}$ is distributed like an arithmetic progression of step 1 (see, for example, \cite[Chapter 1]{ht}), we find that\footnote{The symbol `$\lesssim$' here is used in a non-rigorous fashion to denote `roughly less than'.
 Similarly, the symbol `$\approx$' means `roughly equal to'.}

 So only the prime divisors of $n$ lying in $[1,K(\epsilon))$ are important for the size of $Q_F(\epsilon)$.
 Note that for a prime number $p<K(\epsilon)$, we have that $|f(p)|>\epsilon$.
-Therefore if $a$ and $b$ are composed of primes from $[1,K(\epsilon)]$, then it is reasonable to expect that $|f(a)-f(b)|$ is big compared to $\epsilon$, unless $a$ and $b$ have a large common factor.
+Therefore if $a$ and $b$ are composed of primes within $[1,K(\epsilon))$, then it is reasonable to expect that $|f(a)-f(b)|$ is big compared to $\epsilon$, unless $a$ and $b$ have a large common factor.
 This leads to the prediction that $Q_F(\epsilon)\approx1/\log K(\epsilon)$, which is confirmed by Theorem\ \ref{main thm} when $c>1$.
-However, when $c<1$ this heuristic fails, as\ \eqref{c<1} shows, and the underlying reason is combinatorial: The pigeonhole principle implies the lower bound $Q_F(\epsilon)\gg_F\epsilon$ for the concentration function of any distribution function $F$ (see also\ \cite[Remark 1, p.
-297]{ek}). \end{rk}
+However, when $c<1$ this heuristic fails, as\ \eqref{c<1} shows, and the underlying reason is combinatorial: the pigeonhole principle implies the lower bound $Q_F(\epsilon)\gg_F\epsilon$ for the concentration function of any distribution function $F$ (see also\ \cite[Remark 1, p.
+297]{ek}).